The below rates were approved by the Board of Directors during a Special Board Meeting held December 19, 2018 to become effective January 1, 2019.

 Should the District not receive the Water Service Application and the ownership verification document within the time period allowed, the District may initiate service termination proceedings including requiring payment of the lock/off charge.

-Locking Off Water Service
+Shutting Off Water Service

-When a water charge finally goes to “lock-off”, an employee is sent to each address with a lock and the water meter is physically locked off.
+When a water charge finally goes to “shut-off”, an employee is sent to each address with a lock and the water meter is physically locked off.
 The District employee does not carry cash or change and cannot make change for water payments in the field.

 The lock off charge applies whether the District workman physically locked off the water service or not.
 It is unpleasant to have your water service discontinued for non-payment.